-For a laymen trader, it is index for banking sector comprised of biggest 12 banks.
-Bank Nifty is not the sector specific index, we have NIFTY IT ( IT sector ), NIFTY Auto ( Auto Sector) and so on.
-You can find the list of all the index listed on NSE here.
+Bank Nifty isn’t the only sector-specific index, we have NIFTY IT ( IT sector ), NIFTY Auto ( Auto Sector), and so on.
+You can find the list of all the indexes listed on NSE here.

-The reason that Bank Nifty is most popular sectoral index is because this is most traded & liquid index future, right after NIFTY.
-And that is due to the growing strength, influence of banking sector on overall market sentiments.
+The reason that Bank Nifty is the most popular sectoral index is that this is the most traded & liquid index future, right after NIFTY.
+The banking sector in itself is one of the biggest and most growing sectors in Indian economic conditions currently.

 Banks included in BankNifty

-Though there are total of 12 banks included in Bank Nifty share price, first 5 stocks carry the maximum weight in overall calculation and thus movement of the index.
+Bank Nifty constituents are below mentioned 12 banks, though it is the first 5 banks that carry the maximum weight in overall calculation and thus movement of the index.

 Contract Value & Lot size

 Bank Nifty Contract value as of the first week of January 2019 at a price of around 27500 is ₹ 7,40,000 (Seven Lakh Forty thousand).
 The contract value is calculated by multiplying the current future lot size: 20 by the current price of the index:~27500.

 And margin required is near ~10 %, which is around ₹ 54,000 (Fifty-four thousand).
 You can check the margin requirement by asking your broker or online margin calculator provided by Zerodha and Upstox.